You know the place; where it’s all cozy, warm, snuggly and safe, very safe!

 When you are battling a chronic condition, our comfort zone is our sanctuary.
 It is the place where we know our limitations.
-We recognise our abilities, so don’t really have to challenge ourselves too much.
+We recognize our abilities, so don’t really have to challenge ourselves too much.
 Nothing much happens in our comfort zone and we are OK with that.

 Our comfort zone allows us to just be, where we are at, right now.
 In our comfort zone, we do what we have always done.
 Have the same coping techniques that may work on some days but not on others.
 We rely on the same medication because the doctor says that is what we should be taking.
 We accept what they say because, after all, they are the “expert”.

 Yep, our comfort zone is certainly safe and comfortable but it is also a place where nothing grows.
-No hopes, no spark, no incentives and no change.
+No hopes, no spark, no incentives, and no change.
 Over time, left in our comfort zone we will basically stagnate!

 The definition of stagnate is to “cease developing, become inactive or dull.
 Do nothing, become sluggish, lie dormant.
 Be inert, decline, deteriorate and fall – does this sound familiar?

-When we are told that we have a chronic condition, that is ever changing and incurable, it is understandable that there is an element of resignation.
-I know certainly I have days where I think why bother?
+When we are told that we have a chronic condition, that is ever-changing and incurable, it is understandable that there is an element of resignation.
+I know certainly, I have days where I think why bother?
 But the reality is, that if we settle and choose to remain in our comfort zone, then we may as well give up all hope of anything better.

-Just tap “comfort zone” into Google and you will inundated with quotes about there being “no growth in your comfort zone”.
+Just tap “comfort zone” into Google and you will be inundated with quotes about there being “no growth in your comfort zone”.
 How “life begins at the end of your comfort zone” and “great things never came from your comfort zone”.
 The reality is every single one of them is true.
 The one that resonates with me is this quote by Albert Einstein:

-He is right, it is completely insane for us to expect any respite from our suffering, if we continue to do the same things that we have always done without any results.
+He is right, it is completely insane for us to expect any respite from our suffering if we continue to do the same things that we have always done without any results.
 If we continue to eat unhealthy food, then no prizes for guessing we won’t be feeling better any time soon.
-If we resign ourselves to the fact that we can’t exercise because its too painful, then we can expect to seize up and give ourselves more mobility issues in the future.
+If we resign ourselves to the fact that we can’t exercise because it’s too painful, then we can expect to seize up and give ourselves more mobility issues in the future.

 I completely get it, life is tough.
 We are in never-ending pain, our body is fatigued constantly and the inclination for stepping outside our comfort zone is non existent.
 Been there, done that, got the T-shirt.